jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 (1) **Consumption: Energy.**  Like [residential plans](https://jgkramer.github.io/2022/10/15/Residential-Electricity-Rates.html), demand-based plans still charge for total energy consumption, measured in kilowatt-hours (kWh).
 The per-kWh charge may be fixed, may depend on the quantity used (i.e., more expensive as usage goes up) or it may depend on the season and time of day in a Time of Use plan.

-(2) **Demand: Power.**  In addition, utilities charge not just for energy consumed (in kWh) but also for the maximum **rate** of energy consumption in a short period of time (such as a 15 or 30 minute period), at **any time** during the billing period (typically monthly).
+(2) **Demand: Power.**  In addition, utilities charge not just for energy consumed (in kWh) but also for the maximum **rate** of energy consumption in a short period of time (typically 15 or 30 minutes), at **any time** during the billing period (typically monthly).
 This is a measure of maximum **power** use rather than enregy consumption and so is priced on a per-kW basis.
 Demand charges can also depend on the season and time of day.

-This post will discuss (with examples along the way):
+This post will discuss:
-- Why the costs of infrastructure and risks to grid stability from sharp fluctutations in power by large customers justify demand-based pricing systems
+- Why the infrastructure costs and risks to grid stability from sharp fluctutations in power use by large customers justify demand-based pricing systems,
-- How the presence of demand charges creates different incentives to shift usage patterns than energy-consumption pricing alone, and how using electricity-consuming equipment in a staggered rather than parallel manner can meaningfully cut costs
+- How demand pricing creates different incentives for consumers than energy-consumption pricing alone, and how using electricity-consuming equipment in a staggered rather than parallel manner can meaningfully cut costs, and
-- How different states structure their plans: in particular different states have different ratios between energy consumption costs and demand costs, which leads to different strengths of economic incentives to smooth out energy usage over time
+- How different states structure their plans.
+In particular, different states have different ratios between energy consumption costs and demand costs, which leads to different strengths of economic incentives to smooth out energy usage over time.

 <!--more-->